 - The communal garden will be provided with some shared seeds, perennials and annuals, based on the availability of funds for the season.
 However, bringing seeds and plants are highly recommended

 - Family members and friends are welcome to garden with you or in your place

-- For any gardeners who do not show up to register on spring clean-up day, plots will be given to those on the waiting list
+- In the event that any gardeners do not prepare and plant their plot in a timely manner, plots will be reassigned to those on the waiting list